praneybehl/weather-app/README.md

 - **Code splitting** and Dynamic loading based on page routes bundled into individual javascript chunk files to **Speed up initial load times** and improve **Performance** by building smaller bundle files sizes.

-- Use of Typescript for strong & static type checking, unit tests, es-lint, prettier and git-commit hook with [Husky](https://github.com/typicode/husky) for delivering **Consistency** and **Reliability**.
+- Use of Typescript for strong & static type checking, unit tests, es-lint, prettier and git-commit hooks with [Husky](https://github.com/typicode/husky) for delivering **Consistency** and **Reliability**.

 - Conventional-Commit messages to improve **Readability** of commit message and **Automatic Changelogs Generation** for semantic versioning and Release notes.
 See [CHANGELOG.md](https://github.com/praneybehl/weather-app/blob/master/CHANGELOG.md) for sample.

-- **Continuous Integration and Deployment** using Netlify.
+- **Continuous Integration and Deployment** using [Netlify](https://www.netlify.com).

 ## Deployment Site
 The production deployment and Continuous Delivery is setup with Netlify.com.